Infosys' Rs 9,200 cr share buyback to open on Jun 25 | Business

 In April, Infosys Board had recommended a capital return of Rs 15,600 crore, including a final dividend of Rs 6,400 crore and open market buyback of shares of Rs 9,200 crore.

-As per the disclosure of voting results of the AGM on June 19, the proposal for the buyback offer received 98.83 per cent votes in favour of the proposal and 1.17 per cent against it.
+As per the disclosure of voting results of the AGM on June 19, the proposal for the buyback offer received 98.83 percent votes in favor of the proposal and 1.17 percent against it.
+Shares of Infosys had closed at Rs 1,502.85 apiece on Wednesday, down marginally from its previous close on BSE.
+In August 2019, Infosys had bought back 11.05 crore of shares under its Rs 8,260-crore buyback offer.
+It had completed its maiden buyback of Rs 13,000 crore in December 2017, comprising 11.3 crore equity shares at Rs 1,150 per share.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)